freqtrade/freqtrade/docs/freqai.md

 ![weight-factor](assets/weights_factor.png)

+`train_test_split()` has a parameters called `shuffle`, which users also have access to in FreqAI, that allows them to keep the data unshuffled.
+This is particularly useful to avoid biasing training with temporally autocorrelated data.

-Finally, `period` defines the offset used for the `labels`.
+Finally, `label_period_candles` defines the offset used for the `labels`.
 In the present example, the user is asking for `labels` that are 24 candles in the future.

 ### Removing outliers with the Dissimilarity Index